The thermodynamics of protein aggregation reactions may underpin the enhanced metabolic efficiency associated with heterosis, some balancing selection, and the evolution of ploidy levels: Epistasis and Truncation Selection

 As stated previously, \cite{OlzschaEtAl2011} found that aggregation-prone proteins tend to be large and tend to contain IURs, which are characteristics of multi-domain proteins.
 Large proteins are more aggregation-prone than smaller proteins because they take longer to fold (or refold) into their native conformations, which increases the exposure of aggregation-prone amino acid sequences that are typically buried within the interior of the folded protein (\citealt{NetzerAndHartl1997}; \citealt{GoldschmidtEtAl2010}; \citealt{OlzschaEtAl2011}).
 This would be true for both recently synthesized proteins and for proteins that denature due to an environmental stress.
 Large proteins also potentially contain more binding sites than smaller proteins, which would increase the likelihood for an oligomerization reaction to occur when large proteins approach each other (e.g. AndersenEtAl2010).
-Proteins that contain IURs tend to be aggregation-prone because the conformational flexibility of IURs allows them to align properly to form the cross-$\beta$ sheet structure that holds aggregates together (\citealt{CarrioEtAl2005}; \citealt{NelsonEtAl2005}; \citealt{Ventura2005}; \citealt{WangEtAl2008}; \citealt{OlzschaEtAl2011}; \citealt{RamshiniEtAl2011}; \citealt{StroudEtAl2012}).
-In fact, several amyloid-associated diseases are due to polypeptides that contain IURs (\citealt{UverskyEtAl2008}; \citealt{UverskyEtAl2009}; \citealt{BabuEtAl2011}).
-In addition, proteins containing IURs are thought to have relatively short life-spans and rapid turnovers because they are continuously degraded by each cell's proteolytic machinery (\citealt{WrightAndDyson1999}).
 Multi-domain proteins can also aggregate via ``domain swapping.''
 This occurs when two domains in a multi-domain protein molecule are supposed to bind to each other, but instead they bind to the domains on another molecule (\citealt{NelsonAndEisenberg2006}; \citealt{RousseauEtAl2012}).

+Proteins that contain IURs tend to be aggregation-prone because the conformational flexibility of IURs allows them to align properly to form the cross-$\beta$ sheet structure that holds aggregates together (\citealt{CarrioEtAl2005}; \citealt{NelsonEtAl2005}; \citealt{Ventura2005}; \citealt{WangEtAl2008}; \citealt{OlzschaEtAl2011}; \citealt{RamshiniEtAl2011}; \citealt{StroudEtAl2012}). \cite{ZhangEtAl2013} have proposed that making a distinction between semi-disordered and completely disordered proteins is useful, as only the former are aggregation prone.
+Hence, it is important to realize that aggregation-prone proteins contain intrinsically unstructured regions (IURs), not that the entire protein is intrinsically disordered.
+Nevertheless, several amyloid-associated diseases are due to polypeptides that contain IURs (\citealt{UverskyEtAl2008}; \citealt{UverskyEtAl2009}; \citealt{BabuEtAl2011}).
+In addition, proteins containing IURs are metastable and are often in an unfolded state.
+As a consequence, proteins containing IURs are thought to have relatively short life-spans and rapid turnovers because they are continuously degraded by each cell's proteolytic machinery (\citealt{WrightAndDyson1999}).